Part B: Who Are the Recent Immigrants?

 A favoured destination

-Note: Table B-2 lists all countries that are the place of birth of at least 10,000 recent immigrants living in Canada in 2001, with Vancouver’s share being 1% or more.
+Note: Table B-2 lists all countries that are the place of birth of at least 10,000 recent immigrants living in Canada in 2001, with Toronto’s share being 1% or more.

 High share of economic immigrants among very recent landings

-Statistics published by Citizenship and Immigration Canada show that the number of immigrants who reported Vancouver as their destination when they landed in Canada increased by 85,000 between the second half of the 1980s and the first half of the 1990s, and by a further 19,000 in the second half of the 1990s.
-The rise was concentrated in the economic immigration category, while the other immigration categories decreased in the second half of the 1990s.
-Nearly 70% of very recent immigrants destined for Vancouver entered through the economic category.
+Statistics published by Citizenship and Immigration Canada show that the number of immigrants who reported Toronto as their destination when they landed in Canada jumped by nearly 170,000 between the second half of the 1980s and the first half of the 1990s, an increase of more than 50%, and then dropped by 26,300 in the second half of the 1990s.
+The increase and decline were concentrated in the family and refugee classes, while the number of economic immigrants increased, particularly in the most recent five-year period.
+Six in ten very recent immigrants destined for Toronto entered through the economic category.

 Note: The 2001 Census did not ask immigrants about the immigration categories through which they were admitted to Canada.
 The information in Table B-3 was obtained from records at Citizenship and Immigration Canada and pertains to the time of landing.
 Immigration categories are described in the Glossary.